xomicsdatascience/zoDIAq/README.md

 *Uses an MIT License*

-CsoDIAq (Cosine Similarity Optimization for DIA qualitative and quantitative analysis) is a software tool for the analysis of direct infusion shotgun proteome analysis (DISPA) data and data independent acquisition (DIA) data.
+CsoDIAq (Cosine Similarity Optimization for DIA qualitative and quantitative analysis, pronounced "Zodiac") is a software tool for the analysis of direct infusion shotgun proteome analysis (DISPA) data and data independent acquisition (DIA) data.

 [See here for the preprint of our paper on the package.](https://www.biorxiv.org/content/10.1101/2021.05.12.443833v1)